itamarkarlik/SOC-Microsoft-Defender-Lab/Attack Chain/05-persistence-scheduled-task.md

 | **4688 / Sysmon 1** | Security / Sysmon           | Process creation involving `powershell.exe` and `update.ps1`      |
 | **Sysmon 3**        | Sysmon / Operational        | Network connection from `powershell.exe` to `192.168.10.133:4444` |

+Additional telemetry may also reveal the creation of `update.ps1` and the execution of PowerShell from `C:\ProgramData`.

 ## Result

 The attacker successfully established persistence through a scheduled task configured to execute a PowerShell payload under the `SYSTEM` account.

+The PowerShell payload was constructed through **string concatenation**, with multiple individual strings combined to produce the final script.

 The resulting attack chain was: